-Students wishing to cancel their Residence Life contracts must cancel their contract by this date at 8 a.m.
+Students wishing to cancel their Residence Life contracts must do so by 8 a.m. on this date.
 Failure to cancel by this date will result in full housing charges for the Fall semester.

-Fall Move-In Date: August 27
+Fall Move-In Date: August 24